dbridges/mea-tools/README.md

 ```

 Uses h8 as the source electrode and finds all signals in g8 that occur within +- 0.7 ms. Once signals are found, it exports the raw analog data for a 5 ms window for each electrode given in the list.
 The datafiles are automatically labeled in accordance to the source file and the electrode.

+## Mac Extras

+Two applications in the `extras/mac` folder provide graphical user interfaces to the MEA Tools pacakge.
+Copy them to your `/Applications` folder.
+To work correctly MEA Tools must be installed at `~/mea-tools`

 ## Mathematica Tools